 Submissions of Large Projects (LPs) and Very Large Projects (VLPs) are encouraged.
 LPs are for proposals that require between 400 ks and 1 Msec of observing time and VLPs are for projects that require > 1 Msec of observing time.
 Both LPs and VLPs can include long-duration observations of single targets or shorter duration observations of many targets (see Section 9.4 for a discussion of Slew Tax).
 LPs and VLPs must be designated as such by the PI.
-There are no further restrictions to the length of LPs/XVPs.
+However, any Multicycle proposal requesting at least 400 ks in any cycle or a total exposure of 1 Ms or more must be submitted as LPs/VLPs.
+There are no further restrictions to the length of LPs/VLPs.
 The observations proposed for LPs/VLPs may span up to 3 cycles when required to achieve the scientific goals.